 The game is known as the grandfather of the versus fighting game genre, influencing other fighting games of the 80s including Yie Ar Kung Fu, The Way of the Exploding Fist, and World Karate Championship (which Data East sued Epyx over for being too similar).

-An updated version of the game, titled Karate Champ - Player vs Player (in Japan as Taisen Karate Dou) was released shortly after.
-This version updates the computer AI and controls while adding a new story element: both competitors fight for the heart of girls around the world.
+An updated version of the game, titled Karate Champ - Player vs Player (in Japan as Taisen Karate Dou: Bishoujo Seishun-hen, loosely translated to "Competitive Way of Karate: Beautiful Maiden Edition") was released shortly after.
+Along with two-player multiplayer, this version updates the computer AI and controls while changing the game's locale and story, as both competitors now fight for the affection of girls around the world.

 In Karate Champ, players are given access to two joysticks: one for movement and one for attacks.
 Depending on both joystick combination and distance between fighters, players can perform one of numerous attacking and evasive techniques (15 in total).

 Rather than using round and vitality systems, which became standard in later fighting games, the game utilizes competitive kumite rules.
 Both fighters begin each match with no points, and must score two full points to win the match by successfully landing hits (with quick hits granting half a point and powerful hits granting a full point).
 Once a player lands a hit, the match pauses and both players reset their position.

 Players begin each game with a training segment, with the player character (in white garb) attempting to match the techniques of the opponent (in red garb).
 A guide at the bottom of the screen is shown to aid the player, and they gain bonus points for following the technique closely.
 In "Player vs Player", this can be skipped prior to starting.